 I love wired ribbon!
 You can make a bow easily; it’s just like tying your shoes.
 I do one bow on top of another.
 It takes about ten feet of ribbon to obtain a gorgeous fluffy bow.
 Now don’t get all bent out of shape over how much wired ribbon I use.
 It can be reused because it is so long!
 For the gift tags you can use last year’s Christmas cards.
 Just cut the cover off and write the name on the back.
 I bought a stamp to put To: and From: on the card.

 I color code my presents by whose home they are going to.
 My daughter-in-law loves silver ribbon.
 Their presents get wrapped with silver and our grand children’s gifts get wrapped in Santa Ribbon or Red.
-Kelly likes gold!
+Michele likes gold!
 The gifts I take to the office get purple ribbons.
 See how simple this can be!
 If you just think about it now and keep it simple.

 Set up a place for you to wrap presents.
 Put a marker, scissors or cutter, your paper, tape, gift tags and ribbons in this area.
 My area is right beside our extra bedroom closet.
 I keep the rolls of paper in an old suit bag along with an old tote bag that holds the ribbon and tools.
 They just hang in the closet, out of the way till I need them!

 Stay on top of your wrapping.
 As a gift comes into your home wrap it, tag it and put it away until time to put the tree up.
 If you need a place to hide presents from inquiring minds; that is what your stored luggage is for!
 They even give us a lock.
 Just be sure and write down where you hide things in your Holiday Control Journal.
 It won’t be very funny when you find those lost presents as you are packing for your summer vacation.